 Influencer Marketing Goes Digital

 The influencer marketing industry was known for organizing sumptuous events for press, business units, and product launches.
-But with the pandemic, the government was forced to imposed a lot of restrictions.
+But with the pandemic, the government was forced to impose a lot of restrictions.
 Social distancing has become the norm.
 Mass gatherings and events have been prohibited.
 Meaning that the usual events are no longer scripted in the future of influencer marketing campaigns.

 The marketing industry adapted well to these major changes.
 Both influencers and brands had to come up with entirely different strategies to stay relevant in the online business.